jbochi/gene/README.md

 ## Going distributed

-You can run the simulation on a cluster running the simulation on multiple machines through two additional optional arguments:
+We provide two additional optional arguments to run the simulation on a cluster:

 * `:listen-addr`: The address to listen/receive new solutions
 * `:send-addr`: The address to send/export new solutions